henrylawson/henrylawson.net/website/_posts/2014-04-12-cone-of-uncertainty.markdown

 still far from zero.

-The **cone of uncertainty** is a good tool to help explain that perfect planning is a fallacy, an unachieveable goal.
+The **cone of uncertainty** is a good tool to help explain that perfect planning is a fallacy, an unachieveable goal - simply because there is too much uncertainty at the start of a project. **The only way to remove that uncertainty is to continue forward and learn more**.

 What teams often forget and fail to acknowledge is that once the planning or **early analysis phase has concluded, there is still a large amount of